“Why can’t you live off beans and rice? And live like everybody else?”

 - Unexplainable or unexpected heaviness, out of ordinary inbetween meal post-prandial (after meals) sensation.

-Legumes, beans and pulses, so long as they bought dry ~ are quite hardy.
-They generally keep well under most dry conditions for at least a year if not more, as suggested by a source here (eatbydate.com) .
+Dry beans are long-and-value-lasting, than canned beans.
+Obviously, anything that is bound in water may not last as long if we are talking about survival situations.
+So long as they are bought dry ~ they generally keep well sitting under dry conditions for at least a year if not more, as suggested by a source here (eatbydate.com) .

-On a more very interesting claim, provided if there is indeed a serious food insecurity ~ anywhere between 25-30 years of storage is reportedly safe to eat.
+On a more very interesting claim, anywhere between 25-30 years of storage is reportedly safe to eat.
 But the source suggests that pressure-cooking times may need to be lengthened and that additional treatment with baking soda seemed widely suggested.

-At the very least, until there are more source(s) or references to replicate this finding, when in doubt – do not eat it.
+At the very least, until there are more source(s) or references to replicate this finding – if in doubt – do not eat.

 Rewashing, draining, and cooking ~ canned beans are still not enough at removing the two prime sub-suspect(s) of FODMAPs (Catsos, P. 2020).
 Namely GOS “galacto-oligosaccharides” and FOS “Fructo Oligosaccharides”.